How to Clean Crocs

 Steps

-Before starting, give them a quick rinse with warm water to release any dust.
-Then, add dish soap into the heated water in the bucket.
-Crocs should soak in the bucket for at least ten minutes, but no more than thirty.
-Take off the Crocs and use an old toothbrush to clean inside the crevices.
-Rub a moist towel soaked in baking soda over the crocs.
-Keep doing that until they lighten in color.
-Again, use the dampened cloth to rub them down.
-Finally, let it air dry.
+Give them a quick rinse with cool water to release dust.
+Add dish soap to cool or lukewarm water in a bucket (not hot — heat can warp the foam).
+Soak the Crocs for at least ten minutes, but no more than thirty.
+Take them out and use an old toothbrush to clean inside the crevices.
+Rub a damp towel dipped in baking soda over the Crocs, repeating until they lighten.
+Wipe them down again with the damp cloth, then let them air dry.

 Can I soak my Crocs to clean them?